U.S. conservative movement in its early history did not even like the Republican Party.

 “He [Trump] is winning,” they see and say.

 The young are not thinking of conservatism in the sense W. Winston Elliott III speaks of it in A Conservatism of Hope.
-It can be argued, that there cannot be a revolutionary Right, nor ever likely to be a cohesive fusion of Conservatism and Republicanism.
+It is likely to never be a cohesive fusion of Conservatism and Republicanism.